actuarialcat/COMP2113_project/Minesweeper dungeon.md

 ## Game description with basic game rules
 Sweeper Dungeon is a rougue-like RPG combined with minsweeper.
 You are a treasure seeker who sneak into a 8 storey dungeon overwhelmed with dangerous monsters to steal the ultimate treasure at the top floor.
 You have the amazing "minesweeper" ability to sense the presence of surroundings'  ememies.
 Use this power wisely to avoid encountering monsters as much as possible such that you won't run out of stamina before getting the ultimate treasure.
 There are also mysterious merchants and useful treasures scattered across the dungeon to help you survive  till the end.

+Player start on 1st floor with 30 health.
 Everytime you enter a new floor, every tile except your starting location will be "?".
 Unlike traditional minsweeper game where you can click any tile you wish, treasure seeker doesn't have the ability of teleport.
 You can only reveal and move to the 4 tiles next your current position by pressing up, down, left and right key.
 Whenever you reveal a "?" tile, there are three basic possible outcome:

 1)empty tile: nothing will happen
 2)monster tile: a monster will appear on the tile that you must press the key one more time to combat with, then you will lose health